basharast/DuckStation-UWP-ARM/README.md

 ## Performance
 After few tests it worked good on `Adreno 330` but slow on `Adreno 305`

+You may achieve better performance by manipulating Speed options

 GPUs `Adreno 400+` are perfect and they will work with full speed.

 ## Screenshots